hoishing/two-spaces-indent-obsidian/README.md

-# Two Spaces Indent Plugin
+# Two Spaces Indent - Obsidian Plugin

-A plugin for Obsidian that provides functionality for increasing and decreasing text indentation using 2 spaces per level.
+An [Obsidian] plugin that provides functionality for increasing and decreasing text indentation using 2 spaces per level.

+## The Problem

+As of 2025 December, obsidian is hardcoded to use 4 spaces per indent level.
+This is not ideal for many cases.
+This plugin act as a quick fix to this problem until obsidian implements a proper solution.

 ## Features